Ira A. Fulton Schools of Engineering

-The Global School, not an official Fulton School, refers to the Fulton Schools’ collective efforts in engaging in a globally-connected network of higher education initiatives and collaborations with government entities to broaden access to engineering education and build partnerships (in development).
+The Fulton Schools also collaborate with international universities, government organizations, and international subject matter experts.
+These partnerships are part of their global engagement plan, and support access to engineering education, research initiatives, and community development projects in Arizona and internationally.

 History

 The Ira A. Fulton Schools of Engineering began in 1954 as the College of Applied Arts and Sciences.
 In 1956, the first bachelor's degree program in engineering was approved.
 The School of Engineering was created in 1958.
 In 1970, the Division of Construction was added.